JohnsonL111/quartz/content/posts/Fall2023_retrospective.md

 ## The market shows its true colors

+This seeking semester was pretty rough.
+Though, I think I did alright considering the market conditions.

 Some rapid-fire stats for this seeking semester:
 - 91 applications
-- 4 OAs
+- 4 (automated) OAs
 - 7 interviews
 - 1 offer
-- 45 LC problems sprinkled through the semester
+- ~45 LC problems sprinkled through the semester (I did most of these during the break)

 I mainly applied to SWE/SDE roles and targeted medium/larger companies and/or companies with 4 month positions.
 This seeking semester was particularly rough due to market conditions.